The U.S.-Mexico border now | Pictures | Reuters

 The border fence is seen after volunteers painted it Sky Blue, between the United States and Mexico, to give it the illusion of transparency during the "Borrando la Frontera" (Erasing the Border) Art Project of Ana Teresa Fernandez, in Mexicali,...more

-Wooden crosses, in memory of migrants who died crossing to the U.S., lean on the border fence between Mexico and the U.S. in Nogales, in Sonora state, Mexico, November 10, 2016.
+Wooden crosses, in memory of migrants who died crossing to the U.S., lean on the border fence between Mexico and the U.S. in Nogales, in Sonora state, Mexico.
 REUTERS/David Alire Garcia

-Tourists in San Diego, California, U.S. are seen behind a fence separating Mexico and the United States November 12, 2016.
+Tourists in San Diego, California, U.S. are seen behind a fence separating Mexico and the United States.
 REUTERS/Jorge Duenes

-A boy looks at U.S. workers building a section of the U.S.-Mexico border wall at Sunland Park, U.S. opposite the Mexican border city of Ciudad Juarez, Mexico, September 9, 2016.
-Picture taken from the Mexico side of the U.S.-Mexico border....more

-People standing on the Mexican side look at relatives separated by deportation and immigration hugging during a brief reunification meeting at the banks of the Rio Bravo, a natural border between U.S. and Mexico, October 29, 2016.
-The event was...more
+People standing on the Mexican side look at relatives separated by deportation and immigration hugging during a brief reunification meeting at the banks of the Rio Bravo, a natural border between U.S. and Mexico.
+The event was organized by a Human...more

-Buildings in Nogales, Mexico (R) are separated by a border fence from Nogales, Arizona, October 9, 2016.
+Buildings in Nogales, Mexico (R) are separated by a border fence from Nogales, Arizona.
 REUTERS/Mike Blake

-A boy talks to his relatives across a fence separating Mexico and the United States, in Tijuana, Mexico, November 12, 2016.
+A boy talks to his relatives across a fence separating Mexico and the United States, in Tijuana, Mexico.
 REUTERS/Jorge Duenes

-A general view shows a newly built section of the U.S.-Mexico border wall at Sunland Park, U.S. opposite the Mexican border city of Ciudad Juarez, Mexico, November 9, 2016.
-Picture taken from the Mexico side of the U.S.-Mexico border.
-REUTERS/Jose...more

-A Cochise County Sheriff officer stands along the border fence between the United States and Mexico during a photo opportunity with Republican Presidential candidate Ted Cruz (not pictured) near Douglas, Arizona March 18, 2016.
-REUTERS/Sam Mircovich

-Children ride a bicycle past graffiti against U.S. Republican presidential nominee Donald Trump along Mexico's northern border with the United States in Ciudad Juarez, Mexico, August 31, 2016.
-REUTERS/Jose Luis Gonzalez

-An excavator removes a fence, which will be replace by a section of the U.S.-Mexico border wall at Sunland Park, U.S. opposite the Mexican border city of Ciudad Juarez, Mexico, August 26, 2016.
-Picture taken from the Mexico side of the U.S.-Mexico...more
+A U.S. Border patrol agent opens a gate on the fence along the Mexico border to allow vehicles pass in El Paso, U.S..
+REUTERS/Tomas Bravo

-A woman in Friendship Park in San Diego, California, U.S. speaks with children across a fence separating Mexico and the United States, November 12, 2016.
+A woman in Friendship Park in San Diego, California, U.S. speaks with children across a fence separating Mexico and the United States.
 Picture taken from Tijuana, Mexico.
 REUTERS/Jorge Duenes

-A burnt car is seen next to a section of the wall separating Mexico and the United States, in Tijuana, Mexico, October 6, 2016.
+A burnt car is seen next to a section of the wall separating Mexico and the United States, in Tijuana, Mexico.
 REUTERS/Edgard Garrido

-People are seen next to a wall separating Mexico and the United States, as photographed from Playas Tijuana, in Tijuana, Mexico, April 10, 2016.
-REUTERS/Jorge Duenes

-A Mexican migrant talks to a family member through the border fence between Ciudad Juarez and El Paso, United States, after a bi-national Mass in support of migrants in Ciudad Juarez, Mexico, February 15, 2016.
+A Mexican migrant talks to a family member through the border fence between Ciudad Juarez and El Paso, United States, after a bi-national Mass in support of migrants in Ciudad Juarez, Mexico.
 REUTERS/Jose Luis Gonzalez

-A fence separates the border towns of Nogales, Mexico (R) and Nogales, Arizona, October 9, 2016.
+A fence separates the border towns of Nogales, Mexico (R) and Nogales, Arizona.
 REUTERS/Mike Blake

 Next Slideshows